soodoku/meta_ps/ReadMe.md

 ### Trends in Production and Consumption of APSR Articles

-American Political Science Review has been the pre-eminent journal in political science since its inception.
-Here I analyze some over time trends in production and consumption of APSR articles.
+The American Political Science Review has been the pre-eminent journal in political science since its inception.
+Here, I analyze some trends in production and consumption of APSR articles.

 #### Table of Contents: